opentofu/opentofu.org/blog/2024-09-12-building-the-opentofu-registry.md

 To query the database hosted at Neon, we [created a Cloudflare worker](https://github.com/opentofu/registry-ui/tree/main/search).
 This worker ended up handling all requests to `api.opentofu.org`, forwarding the static requests to R2 and handling the search queries itself.

 The backend would prepare a line-delimited JSON (ndjson) file with a data feed at https://api.opentofu.org/registry/docs/search.ndjson, containing all recent updates to the search index that the worker could ingest and fill into the database.
-This feed would contain all entries in the search database, as well as recent deletions.

 ## Where do we go from here?